 This is a tool used alongside Desire2Learn to make quizzes and question banks.
-This will make the assessment feature in Desire2Learn more user friendly.
-We anticipate starting a subscription July 1, 2011.
+This will make the assessment feature in Desire2Learn more user friendly and allow for publisher test bank imports.

 Training Rooms

 The training room is LLR 121.
 Larger rooms are scheduled as needed.